gaurid14/live-sql-query-explainer/README.md

 ---

+## 🚀 Installation

+📦 Available now on the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/27994-sql-explainer/versions/stable/802819)
+Or install directly from JetBrains IDEs via:

+> `Settings` → `Plugins` → `Marketplace` → Search for **SQL Explainer**

+✅ Supported IDEs: IntelliJ IDEA (Community & Ultimate), DataGrip, Android Studio, PyCharm, WebStorm, PhpStorm, CLion, Rider, GoLand, RubyMine, and more.
+---

 ## 📦 Tech Stack

 - Java
 - IntelliJ Platform SDK
 - IntelliJ Tool Window API
 - JSQLParser
 - Gradle

 ---

 ## 🧠 How It Works

-- Highlight any SQL query in your editor.
+1. Highlight any SQL query in your editor.
-- Right-click → _Explain SQL Query_.
+2. Right-click → _Explain SQL Query_.
-- See an English explanation and a visual breakdown in the **SQL Explainer** Tool Window.
+3. See an English explanation and a visual breakdown in the **SQL Explainer** Tool Window.

 ---

 ## 📜 Disclaimer